CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/gettingstarted01.md

 ## Objective

-learn to import and customize Power Platform solutions, create custom code components, and develop and integrate custom connectors.
+Learn to import and customize Power Platform solutions, create custom code components, and develop and integrate custom connectors.
 By the end of this lab, you will gain insights on:

  - **Introduction to Power Platform** : Learn to import a starting solution, add a new column, update the admin app, and test the Power Platform CLI.
  - **Build a code component** : Create a code component, implement its logic, integrate it into a canvas app, and add it to a solution.